llvm/llvm-project/mlir/docs/Tutorials/MlirOpt.md

 ## Two example programs

-Here are two MLIR programs.
+Here are the textual representation of two MLIR programs.
 The first defines a function that counts the leading zeroes of a 32-bit integer (`i32`) using the [`math` dialect's](/docs/Dialects/MathOps/) `ctlz` operation.